I Don’t Know Who I am, Please Stop Asking Me

 While generally inconsistent, as any child is free to be, I gravitated towards specific interests I still love and cherish fondly.

-She enjoyed reading more than anything.
 Once my father began sitting beside me before bed with a book, I desired nothing else from life but to learn to read.
 I had already lived in the clouds, so the books directed my travels to these mystical, unknown places, which taught me how to feel.
 I was like a blank colouring sheet desperate to be painted so that every tale told was an explosion of saturation, a first touch with the magnificence of narrative creation.

 I still remember the storybooks that raised me, the ones I would beg my dad to please read again because, no, I know I heard it before, but this one is really good.